 - 1.6.
-Sevenoaks District covers almost 143 square miles and is highly constrained with 93% Green Belt and 60% within the Kent Downs or National Landscapes.
+Sevenoaks District covers almost 143 square miles and is highly constrained with 93% Green Belt and 60% within the Kent Downs and High Weald National Landscapes (previously AONB).
 These constraints have a significant impact on the amount of land that is suitable and available for housing development.
 Paragraph 11d(i) of the NPPF is likely to be relevant for consideration in many applications in the District, and therefore, the bar for gaining planning permission for housing development is often relatively high. - 1.7.
 Sevenoaks District Council has planned for the delivery of 3,300 homes over the period 2006 up to 2026, 165 per annum, in its Core Strategy (2011) and Allocations and Development Management Plan (ADMP) (2015).
 The allocated sites are focused in and around the main urban areas of the District and are mainly on brownfield land.
 The Council has performed well and exceeded this target consistently since adoption of the Core Strategy and despite the constrained nature of the District.

 - 1.8.
-For the 2022 measurement, there is a reduction in the period for measuring total homes required usually this would be measured over a three-year period, but an 8-month period has been used for the 2020/21 monitoring year.
-This is to account for the considerable variations in levels of housing delivery as local planning authorities and construction industry faced disruption on a national, regional, and local level due to the pandemic.
-Additionally, an 11-month period has been used for the 2019/20 monitoring year.
-This was to account for disruption to housing delivery and monitoring caused by the first national lockdown in March 2020.
-No adjustment was made in the 2021/22 monitoring year. - 1.9.
-The number of homes delivered over the past 3 years are set out below against the annual Core Strategy target and annual Local Housing Need figure as set out in the Housing Delivery Test: 2022 measurement published by DLUHC on 19 December 2023.
+For the 2023 measurement (2022/23), there is a reduction in the period for measuring total homes required usually this would be measured over a three-year period, but an 8-month period has been used for the 2020/21 monitoring year.
+This is to account for the considerable variations in levels of housing delivery as local planning authorities and the construction industry faced disruption on a national, regional and local level due to the pandemic.
+No adjustment has been made for the 2021/22 and 2022/23 monitoring years. - 1.9.
+The number of homes delivered over the past 3 years are set out below against the annual Core Strategy target and annual Local Housing Need figure as set out in the Housing Delivery Test: 2023 measurement published by DLUHC on 12 December 2024.

-2019/20 2020/21 2021/22
+2020/21 2021/22 2022/23

 Annual Core Strategy Target 165 165 165

-Number of Homes Required 647 473 715
+Number of Homes Required 473 715 714

-Number of Homes Delivered 414 216 310
+Number of Homes Delivered 260 308 261

 1.10.
-The HDT result is calculated by dividing the total net homes delivered over the previous three year period by the total number of homes required over the same three year period.
+The HDT result is calculated by dividing the total net homes delivered over the previous three-year period by the total number of homes required over the same three-year period.
 For this set of results the number of homes required is determined using the "minimum annual local housing need figure" calculated using the standard methodology.
 This is because the adopted Local Plan (Core Strategy) is more than five years old.

-Year Number of homes required Number of homes delivered HDT Result
+Year Number of homes required over previous 3 years Number of homes delivered over previous 3 years HDT Result

-over previous 3 years over previous 3 years

-2020 1,858 1,302 70%

 2021 1,828 1,130 62%

 2022 1,835 940 51%

+2023 1902 829 44%

 - 1.11.
-The HDT measurement result for Sevenoaks District Council is 51%, this means that 51% of the required amount of housing has been delivered in the District.
-Therefore, the Council is required to produce an action plan, apply the presumption in favour of sustainable development and include a 20% buffer on the 5 year housing land supply in line with paragraph 77 of the NPPF. - 1.12.
+The HDT measurement result for Sevenoaks District Council is 44%, this means that 44% of the required amount of housing has been delivered in the District.
+Therefore, the Council is required to produce an action plan, apply the presumption in favour of sustainable development and include a 20% buffer on the 5-year housing land supply in line with paragraph 78 of the NPPF. - 1.12.
 The action plan, at the end of this document, is considered proportionate to the level of delivery in the District.